 Caregivers.
 If you need caregivers to help you do daily tasks like cooking, cleaning, grocery shopping, or paying bills, it can be extremely helpful to have the caregivers write a letter that explains what they do to help.
 You must also be able to explain why you need assistance to do these tasks.

 Former employers.
 If your former employer is aware of your medical condition and saw how it affected your ability to do your job, you should ask him or her to write a letter for you.
 Ask the employer to be as specific as possible in describing your job duties, how you did your job before you got sick, and the effects your condition had on your ability to keep working.

-Contact a Disability Attorney for Help
+Get a Disability Attorney's Help